peter88213/timeline-view-tk/docs/help/toolbar.md

 ![fitToWindow](images/fitToWindow.png) Fit to window

-:   This sets the scale and moves the timeline, so that all sections
+:   This sets the scale and moves the timeline, so that all events
     with valid or substituted date/time information fit into the window.

 ![arrowUp](images/arrowUp.png) Increase the time scale